-I stepped out of my hotel and was greeted with a nice gentlemen asking if I needed a taxi.
-I politely declined and walked a bit further when another man showed up and asked if I needed a taxi.
-Again, I declined and before I knew it, a small crowd of people appeared, asking me if I needed a taxi.
+I stepped out of my hotel and was greeted with a nice gentlemen asking me if I needed a taxi.
+I politely declined and walked a bit further when another man popped up and asked if I needed a taxi.
+Again, I declined and before I knew it, a small crowd of people appeared before me, asking if I needed a taxi.
 After declining several additional times, I heard my name being called from the street.
-I darted through the crowd, threw my bags into the SUV, and we were off.
+I darted through the crowd, threw my bags into the SUV, and was off.

 About halfway into our trip, we passed a small village where a group of kids ran up to the car.
 “Monsieur!
 Monsieur!
 Photo!” they cried.
 We shook their hands and took some photos with them.
-They were all so happy — laughing and practicing their English with us.
+They were all so happy; laughing and practicing their English with us.
 It’s fascinating to me that people can live in such extreme conditions.
-It was so hot and seemed so removed from modern society.
+The sun made the temperature scalding and seeing nothing but sand made me feel so far removed from modern society.

 The dinner was SO MUCH FOOD.
 We started with a salad, then moved on to spaghetti, then chicken, then bread, then dessert.
 It was never ending.
 The highlight of the meal was the tea.
-It was served piping hot and was very sweet and spice-y…it reminded me of mulled wine.
-I asked about the spices and sweetness and was told this was standard in Djibouti.
+It was served piping hot and was very sweet and full of spices.
+It reminded me of mulled wine.
+I asked about the spices and sweetness and was told that this was a standard way to serve tea in Djibouti.
 After dinner, Hans and I talked a bit — staring up at the perfectly clear night sky.
 Living in Chicago, it’s easy to forget what the sky truly looks like without light pollution.
 In that moment I felt so small, yet so grateful.

-We went to bed and woke up at what felt like five minutes later.
-Exhausted, I sat and stared at the sky and saw countless shooting stars.
+We went to bed and woke up in what felt like five minutes later.
+Exhausted, I sat and stared at the sky and saw countless shooting stars streaking across the milky way.
 I began to hear camels groaning and the sky began to turn brilliant shades of purple and pink.
-We loaded into the SUV and were off to the chimneys.
-Lac Abbe is a salt lake on the Djibouti and Ethiopia border.
-Giant limestone chimneys stick out from the ground, periodically exhuming puffs of steam.
+We loaded into the SUV and were off to see the chimneys up close.
+Lac Abbe is a mostly dried up salt lake on the Djibouti and Ethiopia border.
+Giant limestone chimneys stick out from the ground, periodically exhuming enormous puffs of steam.

-After the sun was in the sky, we started walking towards the part of the lake with water.
+After the sun was in the sky, we started walking towards the part of the “lake” with actual water.
 We ended up having to turn around because the ground became less and less solid — my feet sinking into the ground and water pooling in the footprints left behind.
-We turned around and ended up back at camp where we had the best breakfast I ate in Djibouti.
-We were served hot tea and these pita-shaped flatbread discs that tasted like a cake donut.
+We turned around and ended up back at camp where we had the best breakfast I was served while in Djibouti.
+We were served the hot sweet tea and these pita-shaped flatbread discs that tasted like a cake donut.
 I asked what these were called and was told they were “hameel,” a traditional Djiboutian / Somalian dish.

 After breakfast, we loaded back into the SUV and were off for Lac Assal.

 On the way to Lac Assal, we stopped at a small village where we were able to meet the chief.
-He took us inside some of their huts and we were able to see where they slept and cooked.
-It was surprisingly cool inside these huts, which was unexpected in the extreme heat.
+He took us inside his hut and we were able to see where his family slept and cooked.
+It was surprisingly cool inside the hut, which was unexpected in the extreme heat.

 Before we left, the chief said he wanted to give us a gift.
 He gave me two stones — one black and one white.
 I am a huge fan of The Alchemist by Paulo Coelho.
 In the novel, an old king gifts Santiago (a shepherd boy) with two rocks, Urium and Thummim.
-These stones are black and white, which are used to answer “yes” and “no” questions.
+These black and white colored stones are used to answer “yes” and “no” questions.
 I’m not sure if this chief had ever even heard of The Alchemist, but this small gift became one of my favorite souvenirs.